BioUSlider-1

 Participants must be 18 years or older.

 Graduate-level credit is available for most BioU courses with an additional $200 per-credit fee.
-All BioU courses are accredited by Castleton University.
+All BioU courses are accredited by Vermont State University Center for Schools.
 Participants interested in receiving credit must contact us at least 2 months in advance so we have time to arrange course accreditation.
 Weekend-length courses qualify for one graduate-level science credit.
 Longer courses qualify for two to three graduate-level credits.
 Credits can generally satisfy undergraduate requirements as well.
 Students are responsible for ensuring that their home institutions will accept the credits.

 Participants seeking credit will be required to complete additional reading and writing assignments to satisfy the requirements of our accrediting institution.